Supporting Scholarship, Education and Advocacy to the Green Industry

 The Bayard Cutting Arboretum Internship Program has has long history.
 Many of the current staff started off as interns and many interns go on to work in the industry or continue their education locally.
 Interns gain hands on experience and field trips emphasize the many different career options in horticulture, giving interns the opportunity to network with people within the professional community.

-*This is the third time LINLA has funded this Field Study.
+*This is the 4th time LINLA has funded this Field Study.

 This field study exposes students to the business of and careers in the greenhouse, nursery, landscape, public garden, farm to bottle, organic farm, and floriculture industries on Long Island.
 While also creating new bonds amongst peers, opportunities to connect with potential employers.

-The newly created Landcraft Garden Foundation is creating innovative educational offerings for professionals and serious garden enthusiasts.
+The Landcraft Garden Foundation hosts innovative educational offerings for professionals and serious garden enthusiasts.
 The goal is to enhance knowledge, engagement, and investment in horticulture by sponsoring workshops aimed at diverse user groups, including landscapers, gardeners, stone masons, horticulturalists, and students.